-CFUW North Vancouver meetings are the 2nd Thursday of the month (NOTE: except November).
+CFUW North Vancouver meetings are held on the 2nd Thursday of the month.
 Refreshments are served at 7 PM and the meeting begins at 7:30 PM.

 Prospective members and guests welcome at meetings (occasional exceptions will be noted in programme notes).

 Programme for 2017-2018 – Getting to Know Our Community

 December 14 – Christmas Party and Silent Auction fundraiser for members and guests

 January 22 – Update on Canadian Sex Trade Legislation, panel presentation

 March 8 – National and Provincial Resolutions & Pot Luck: members only please

 April 12 – Mom to Mom